 Also, influence is not the same as persuasion.
-In the book Influencer: The Science of Leading of Change, the authors discuss how:
+In the book Influencer: The Science of Leading Change, the authors discuss how:

-…the key to success has little to do with pep talks, bribers, or sermons.
+…the key to success has little to do with pep talks, bribes, or sermons.
 Instead, success relies on the capacity to systematically create rapid, profound, and sustainable changes in a handful of key behaviors.

 This particular persona will be discussed in more depth in an article sometime in the near future, so stay tuned!

 An effective ERM professional isn’t something you necessarily train for before taking on this sort of role.
 Although there are academic or other training programs available, many of the “mechanics” of the ERM process can be learned as you go.

 And while these personas can be developed to some extent over time, an effective ERM professional will need to possess at least some capacity for each of these if they are to ultimately influence the future of the organization.

 What other personas or personality traits do you feel an ERM professional should possess in order to be effective?